KID76473/DNA-Circularization-and-Concatemerization/README.md

 # npyReader.py
 to heads.npy and furthest.npy generated in simulation.py
 # distance.png
-ratio of cir and con with increasing distance and fixed length
+ratio of cir and con with increasing distance and fixed DNA length
 # original.py:
 the original version
 # previous.py: